What is CBT Counselling?

 Will CBT Counselling work?

-Research indicates that CBT Counselling is currently the most effective talking therapy available and as such is recommended by the government body NICE for a range of mental health problems (see ‘What issues can it help with?’ above).
+Research indicates that CBT Counselling is currently the most effective talking therapy available and as such is recommended by the government body NICE for a range of mental health problems.

 Your own attitude will also make a difference.
 If you go along determined to make the most of every session and be completely honest about yourself, it is more likely to work.
 If, as a result of what you learn about yourself, you are prepared to face your fears and risk making changes in your life, it is more likely to work.